Anjianto/xignature-drive/README.md

 ```

 ## Chunk & Multipart Upload
-VueFileManager in default supporting chunk upload.
+Xignature Drive in default supporting chunk upload.
 Default chunk upload size is `128MB`.
 If you wish change this default value, go to your `.env` and change `CHUNK_SIZE` attribute.

 When you use external storage, and upload large files, to prevent failing upload process make sure you have enough space in your application space and set higher `max_execution_time` in your php.ini to move your files to external storage.